gganigaj/CMOS-circuit-design/README.md

    dia:11 Induced charges
     </div>
    </div>
-   Let  Vgs=1V , small Vds(0.05V) and Vt(NMOS)=0.45V.<br>
--  Since VGS > Vt, the transistor is ON and a conducting inversion channel is formed between source and drain.Because the source is grounded and the drain is at a positive voltage, a voltage gradient develops along the channel from source to drain.<br>
+- Let  Vgs=1V , small Vds(0.05V) and Vt(NMOS)=0.45V.Since VGS > Vt, the transistor is ON and a conducting inversion channel is formed between source and drain.Because the source is grounded and the drain is at a positive voltage, a voltage gradient develops along the channel from source to drain.
-If we plot a graph with the x-axis as the channel length (from 0 to L, considering L ≈ Leff) and the y-axis representing channel charge/strength:
+- If we plot a graph with the x-axis as the channel length (from 0 to L, considering L ≈ Leff) and the y-axis representing channel charge/strength:
 - In the absence of VDS, every point along the channel sees the same gate overdrive voltage (VGS − Vt).<br>
         When VDS is applied, the local channel potential becomes V(x), which varies from 0 at the source to VDS at the drain.<br>
         Therefore, the effective overdrive at any point x becomes (VGS − V(x) − Vt), meaning the channel charge gradually decreases from source to drain.